oemof/tespy/doc/first_steps.rst

     my_plant.solve(mode='design')
     my_plant.print_results()

-For further examples, that go deeper into TESPy, jump to the :ref:`TESPy examples <tespy_examples_label>`.

-In order to get a good overview of the TESPy functionalities, the sections on the :ref:`TESPy modules <tespy_modules_label>` will guide you in detail.

 We highly recommend to check our step-by-step :ref:`tutorial <heat_pump_tutorial_label>` on how to set up a heat pump (see figure below) in TESPy.
 You will learn, how to set up and design a plant as